Fayetteville City Council rescinds pet store ordinance nearly a year after adopting it

 The move came after a recent change to state law that prohibits cities from adopting such a rule.

 The council voted 8-0 in July to ban the retail sale of cats and dogs, unless from or in cooperation with the city's animal shelter, another shelter or a nonprofit organization approved by the city's Animal Services Division.
-It never went into effect, however, because a judge issued a temporary restraining order on the ordinance, which is still in place.
+It never went into effect, however, because a judge issued a temporary restraining order on the ordinance.

 At the time of the original vote, Petland was weeks away from opening its store southeast of Joyce Boulevard and Mall Avenue.
 Petland subsequently sued the city over the ordinance, leading Benton County Circuit Court Judge Doug Schrantz to issue the restraining order while the proceedings play out in court.